szerpa17/fatal-police-shootings/README.md

     * [Resource link](https://www.census.gov/content/dam/Census/data/developers/understandingplace.pdf)
 * **File Inconsistencies**
     * Census Data files were not consistent in their use of column ID's and column description formats in all files
+* Identifying cleaning opportunities in the analysis stage.
 * Size of Data
 * Time